oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 The following design philosophies are adopted in order to reduce Host-side overhead:

-* By default, the driver implementation does no parameter validation of any kind
+* By default, the driver implementation may not perform parameter validation of any kind

-   * This can be enabled via environment variables, described below
+    * This should be handled by validation layer(s)

-* By default, neither the driver nor device provide any protection against the following:
+* By default, neither the driver nor device provide may provide any protection against the following:

    * Invalid API programming
    * Invalid function arguments